 To enter the building of RAS you are required to order a pass and have a passport to show.

-The website of the Institute of Slavic studies was launched in 2005 and redesigned in 2009.
-It regularly places the news and reports on the Institute performance, including the announces of new publications, information on different events (including conferences and theses defenses).
+The website of the Institute of Slavic studies was launched in 2005, redesigned in 2009 and 2017.
+It regularly places the news and reports on the Institute performance, including the announces of new publications, information on conferences, theses defenses and other events.
 In 2010 the website introduced the Digital Library to encourage the visitors to read and download materials published by the Institute.

 From the date of its foundation the Institute provides the applicants with postgraduate studies.
 According to the license issued by the Federal Education and Science Supervision Agency, the Institute is entitled to carry on educational activities on postgraduate professional studies with following specialization: «General History» (specialization no. 07.00.03), «Literature of foreign countries» (10.01.03) and «Slavic languages» (10.02.03).